-26. By the end of 2022 we will have made substantial progress in improving our use of evidence, data and intelligence, with a view to being able to demonstrate that:
+By the end of 2022 we will have made substantial progress in improving our use of evidence, data and intelligence, with a view to being able to demonstrate that:

-- Our regulatory activities support and promote professionalism, prevent harm and support public confidence. - Systems for the public to raise and resolve issues are clearer and more integrated. - The costs of regulation, their drivers and the ways of reducing them are clear to those we regulate, and we have effective methods of reducing costs and allocating resources in line with our statutory obligations and strategic priorities. - Our enforcement processes are invoked only when necessary to investigate the most serious cases. - We operate within all aspects of the law that apply to us. - We protect confidential information supplied to us by patients, registrants and other bodies. - We operate governance processes that promote efficiency, clarity and transparency, and that manage conflicts of interest effectively. - 27.
+- our regulatory activities support and promote professionalism, prevent harm and support public confidence - systems for the public to raise and resolve issues are clearer and more integrated - the costs of regulation, their drivers and the ways of reducing them are clear to those we regulate, and we have effective methods of reducing costs and allocating resources in line with our statutory obligations and strategic priorities - our enforcement processes are invoked only when necessary to investigate the most serious cases - we operate within all aspects of the law that apply to us - we protect confidential information supplied to us by patients, registrants and other bodies - · we operate governance processes that promote efficiency, clarity and transparency, and that manage conflicts of interest effectively.

 We have taken steps to develop a programme of monitoring and evaluation to enable us to demonstrate how we are achieving our statutory objectives and our strategic aims.
 We will continue with that, using evidence to inform improvement and development of our work on a continuing basis.
-Across the GDC we are using research, monitoring and evaluation increasingly to generate learning, which in the short-term will enable us to explore and understand the more immediate impacts and outcomes of our work. - 28.
-Our key performance indicators will be aligned to our strategic aims and objectives and monitored continuously through our balanced scorecard.
-We will also develop and implement a longer term-impact evaluation and research programme, in order to achieve and sustain continuous learning.
+Across the GDC we are using research, monitoring and evaluation increasingly to generate learning which, in the short-term, will enable us to explore and understand the more immediate impacts and outcomes of our work.

-The regulatory environment: changes, challenges and opportunities in the public interest requires all those involved in dentistry to work together effectively to identify and address the challenges and opportunities we all face.
+The regulatory environment: changes, challenges and opportunities

+Dentistry is complex, surrounded by many different influences and pressures that individual professions have to navigate.
+Creating an environment that supports professional behaviour in the public interest requires all those involved in dentistry to work together effectively to identify and address the challenges and opportunities we all face.